The cook’s table was a classic element of a Victorian Kitchen and in recent years we have seen a revival of its popularity in the modern home.

 We are in illustrious company.
 Also included in this year’s list are ADAM Architecture, Craig Hamilton Architects and Joanna Wood Interior Design, plus many other professionals we have worked alongside with our clients over the last 25 years.

 Country Life magazine is a magazine perfectly aligned with Artichoke’s focus on creating heritage through sympathetic joinery design.
 The title has deep connections to Sir Edwin Lutyens, an architect we admire greatly having worked on several of his houses.
 It also is one of the few magazines with a focus solely on English country house architecture, interiors and rural country pursuits.

 The full Country Life Top 100 list can be reviewed here.

 To see some of the stunning work we have completed please click here.

 Tim Hellier joined Artichoke as Installations Manager 12 years ago, and was responsible for the successful completion of every Artichoke project until his promotion to Managing Director in 2018.
-For more information on the range of project management services we offer, from design, installation and finish, please click here.
-Prior to joining us Tim was a respected furniture designer and cabinet maker.
+Prior to joining Artichoke, Tim worked as a respected furniture designer and cabinet maker.

-Before discovering his love of furniture, Tim held a passion for photography and was trained by Peter Parks, one of the UK’s foremost original natural history programme makers.
-During his film making career, Tim worked with marine natural history company Image Quest where he worked with David Attenborough on the Blue Planet series (filming the macro micro marine and coral footage).
+Before discovering his love of furniture, Tim held a passion for photography and was trained by Peter Parks, one of the UK’s original natural history programme makers.
+During his film making career, Tim worked with the marine natural history company, Image Quest, where he worked with David Attenborough on the Blue Planet series – filming the marine and coral footage.

 Tim is also a trained pilot, gaining his licence following the RAF flying scholarship he was awarded when he was 17.